soma-das-in/soma-das-in.github.io/_posts/2022-10-09-google-analytics-looker-studio.md

 ![Dashboard](/assets/images/2022-10-09-google-analytics-looker-studio/Looker_Studio_GA_11.jpg)

-As we have seen above, Google Looker Studio provides multiple features for data exploration , visualization, collaboration.
+As we have seen above, Google Looker Studio provides multiple features for data exploration, visualization and collaboration.
 The informative reports can be a very useful tool for deriving business insights and decision making.